Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Numerical simulations

 where $h$ is the side length of one voxel of the DTI dataset and $l_c$ a characteristic length estimated as

 with $l_1$ the leading eigenvalue of the diffusion tensor $ \mathbb D_W$.
+In particular, for the side length $h$ we have $h=0.875$ mm, while $l_1$ is directly estimated from the DTI data in each voxel.
 For the ECs, we consider the situation of several blood vessels located in regions close to the tumor and where there is a high tissue density.
-From usual MRI and DTI scans, in fact, it is not possible to distinguish between vessels and ECM.
+From usual magnetic resonance imaging (MRI) and DTI scans, in fact, it is not possible to distinguish between vessels and ECM.
 Therefore, we assume the vasculature to be denser in the areas where more tissue is available.
 Defining

 we set $W_0(x,y)=W_1(x,y)+W_2(x,y)+W_3(x,y)$.
 For the VEGF initial profile, we consider a Gaussian distribution, centered in the same point as tumor cells ${(x_{0,H},y_{0,H})=(-17,5)}$ and given by:

 Moreover, we assume that initially there is no necrotic matter, setting its initial value to zero everywhere in the domain.
 Figure \ref{In_Con_vegf} shows the initial conditions on the entire 2D brain slice, zooming then in the region $\bar{\Omega}=[-35, 5]\times[-15, 25]\subseteq \Omega$. \\